 A field alias is a way of setting up an alternate name for a field.
 You can then use that alternate name to search for events that contain that field.
 Ideally, you should be able to define multiple aliases for a single field, but each alias you define should apply only to one source field.
 Additionally, when you apply a field alias configuration to a search, the expectation is that the source field is in the events, but the alias field is not in the events.

-In versions of Splunk Enterprise previous to 7.2.x, when you applied a field alias configuration to events that already had the alias fields, the search head made no changes to those fields.
-They were allowed to stay, even when this resulted in events where the values of the alias fields in the event did not match up with the values of the source fields to which they were aliased.
+In versions of Splunk Enterprise previous to 7.2.4, when you applied a field alias configuration to events that had the alias field but not the source field, no changes were made to those events.
+The alias fields were allowed to stay.

 This behavior is an erroneous application of the field alias concept.
-Among other things, it allows users to associate individual aliases with multiple source fields.
+It allows users to have alias field values that do not correspond to source fields.

 Example of the old field alias behavior